-Welcome to the travel section of The Naturalist, where you will find the latest animal interactions our founder is having somewhere in this wide, wonderful, world.
+Welcome to the travel section of The Naturalist, where you will find the latest animal interactions I'm having somewhere in this wide, wonderful, world.

 Where are we now?

 Madagascar is home to arguably the most unique animals on the planet, but their habitats are heavily threatened.
 I'm here helping to spay and neuter dogs to lessen their impact on the vulnerable creatures that call this amazing country home.